 I always say don’t let weather or nutrition get in the way of your performance.
 I have let that happen more then I care to admit in the past 28 years of racing.
 It can be tricky to manage your race day nutrition because other factors, what you can carry, what you can take on the course, how much you eat and drink the days leading up to the race, can impact what and how much you eat and drink race day.

-What works for me may not work for you and experience often helps create the your plan.
+What works for me may not work for you and experience often helps create your plan.
 I am fortunate that I can handle solid and liquid calories.
-My plan includes 20o calories / hour.
-What those calories are composed of changes each race or training year.
+My plan includes 200 calories/hour.
+What those calories are composed of changes in each race or training year.

-Nutrition is an important component to how well your will train and perform in your sport.
+Nutrition is an important component of how well you will train and perform in your sport.
 Even if you are not competitive, it is important to consider your nutrition needs both before and after your workout.
 Don’t let hungry or lack or nutrition keep you from your workout.

 Prior to exercise, here are some important tips to keep in mind to properly fuel:

 - Consume a snack fairly high in carbohydrates to ensure adequate muscle stores.
-Fruits, cereals, breads, energy bars and gels
+Fruits, cereals, whole grain bread.

 - Include a small amount of protein to aid in muscle repair.
-Protein (meats, legumes) is not easily digestible so keep it small
+Protein sources (meats, legumes, nut butter) is not easily digestible so keep it small

-- Avoid foods high in fat or fiber, to aid in digestion and avoid gastric distress.
+- Avoid foods high in fat (butter, oils) or fiber (vegetables, beans), to aid in digestion and avoid gastric distress.

-Some examples of of my pre-exercise food choices with a protein/carbohydrate combination are:
+Some examples of my pre-exercise food choices with a protein/focused on higher complex carbohydrate, a small amount of fruit and veggie combination are:

 - Amy’s Burrito

-- peanut butter (protein source)on bagel or sandwich bread or banana or apple
+- peanut butter on bagel or sandwich bread or banana or apple

 - nuts and fruit mix